 8 Rental markets

 With more than the half of the total housing stock, rental housing serves different social groups from low income to medium income levels.
 Nevertheless, rental housing is a mere urban phenomenon, with a market share of up to 80 % in larger cities but much lower figures in suburban and rural areas.
 This geographical divide is also visible within the ownership structure: In rural areas, rental housing is provided predominantly by private landlords in small units often partly inhabited by the owner.
-Professional housing companies that operate larger units or blocks can be found in medium sized and cities mostly.
+Professional housing companies that operate larger units or blocks can be found in medium sized and larger cities mostly.
 This general rule does not fully apply to Germany’s Eastern states, however, where formerly state owned housing companies often manage large scale housing estates in small towns too.

 Although renting is not restricted to low income households, it is often the only accessible choice, with ownership being restricted to upper middle income households, given the usually considerably high down payments and transaction costs.
 Especially in urban markets with restricted land resources and strict zoning regulations, housing shortages drive up rents and reduce accessibility to the private rental housing sector for low income groups.
 Although rent regulations in Germany have always been designed to keep the interests between tenants and landlords balanced, restricted rights of contract termination –even in the case of outstanding payments, increase the risk premium of letting especially for private landlords.
 Thus, low income households often face severe accessibility risks within the private rental market.